hamger/hg-react-slot/README.md

 );
 ```

-After running the above code, resulting HTML like this:
+After running the above code, resulting HTML is:

 ```html
 <div>